A Guide For Yardlights.

 HPS (High Pressure Sodium)

 High pressure sodium lamps are probably the most common bulb type used in streetlighting, as they provide high efficiency light while being relatively inexpensive.
 HPS bulbs require a ballast and ignitor/starter.
-They have a distinct yellow-orange color.
+They have a distinct yellow-orange color, although

 MH (Metal Halide)

 MH bulbs are popular for indoor areas and for outdoor floodlights.
 It makes a white light that's sometimes better than LED.

 Metal halide comes in two varieties, probe-start and pulse-start.
-Probe-start is probably the most common kind of MH lamp.
+Probe-start is probably the most common kind of MH lamp in the higher wattages, but anything below 150w is pulse-start.

 Probe-start works by having a starting probe in the arc tube.
 However, this often causes color shifting.
 Due to this, pulse-start lamps are getting more popular.

 It doesn't have a starting probe, so it has to use a high voltage to strike an arc.
-For streetlights, pulse-start is used.
+For streetlights, pulse-start is used unless it was made before 2008.

 MV (Mercury Vapor)

 Mercury vapor was once extremely common for outdoor lighting, as it is more efficient than incandescent and was relatively inexpensive.

 Before 2008, you could get MV fixtures.
 Today, if you want a MV fixture, you can use a MH ballast without ignitor, but this trick only works for wattages 175 watts and up.

 If you're unsure what to do, send me an email.